This post may contain affiliate links. Find more info in my disclaimer.

 This 1-hour walking tour of Kotor old town is a great introduction to Kotor.
 There are several departures daily to choose from and the group size is limited to 15 people.

-Private walking tour of Kotor including St Tryphon's Cathedral and Maritime Museum.
+An in-depth and intimate private walking tour of Kotor, including top attractions St Tryphon Cathedral and the Maritime Museum.

 One of the best ways to make use of your time in Kotor is to book a private guide.